United States Army Europe Band and Chorus

-The United States Army Europe Band and Chorus a musical component of the United States Army, composed of army musicians who serve under the USAREUR.
+The United States Army Europe Band and Chorus a musical component of the United States Army, composed of army musicians who serve under the USAREUR-AF.
 It is currently based in the German city of Sembach, being subordinated to the Headquarters Battalion, USAREUR, in Wiesbaden.
 Its components include a 100+ concert and ceremonial ensemble.
-It is currently under the musical command of Major Randall S. Bartel.
+It is currently under the musical command of Colonel James S. McKenzie.
 The band members enter the band as musicians while singers are selectively chosen through Army auditions.
 The combined band and chorus perform in 200+ events per year all over the European continent.

-Brief History
+Brief history

 The USAREUR Band dates back to December 1940, when the unit was first constituted on the 16th of that month.
 It was raised as the 367th Infantry Band.
 It was officially activated on March 25, 1941 in Louisiana and was re-designated in June of the next year as the 364th Infantry Band.
 It was reorganized again twice in the following three years, lastly as the 448th Army Band which was deactivated in early 1947.
 The band was re-established on June 25, 1949 in Mannheim, Germany as the 33rd Army Band under the command of USAREUR.
 It moved to the headquarters of USAREUR (Wiesbaden) in 1952, where it was given its current name.
 Its original purpose was to support USAREUR and represent the United States Army in the North Atlantic Treaty Organization (NATO).
 On 27 October 1981, the band and Soldiers' Chorus were combined under the direction US Army Europe Public Affairs Office and have since performed together as a single unit.